What is Coaching?

 If I’m Not Sure I’m Ready to Get Started, How Can I Sample Your Work at Low Cost to See if it’s the Right Solution for Me?

 I would encourage you to have a conversation with me first.
 Coaching is an investment in your future.
 If you’ve read this far, I believe you 1) are connecting with the part of you that knows you are capable of more in your life and 2) that working with me might be just the thing.
-If you are at all curious, please contact me and we’ll talk.
+If you are at all curious, please contact me.

 Absent a conversation, a good way to get to know me, my approach and personality and how I help my clients is to visit my blog where I post regularly.